It’s incredibly common for organizations to call people their greatest asset – and nowhere is this truer than in their trade show strategy.

 Our global Experience Brand Index showed that brands that deliver on their promises do much better on key success metrics than those that don’t – experiencing 200% higher Net Promoter Scores (likelihood to recommend), and 25% greater loyalty.

-So how do you go about using your exhibit to demonstrate client-centricity?
+So how do you go about creating a trade show strategy that uses your exhibit to demonstrate client-centricity?
 Here are 4 easy-to-implement ideas:

 1. Listen, listen, listen.
 While our inclination as marketers is to obsess about what we want to say, it’s just as important that we see trade shows as an opportunity to listen to exactly what our customers want.
 And a simple satisfaction survey just won’t cut it – you have to shift your thinking.

 Where else do you ever get such a high concentration of customers and prospects who can tell you exactly about their challenges and preferences?
 If you think about your trade show exhibit as an opportunity to interview customers and prospects – individually and in groups – to fill the gaps in your understanding, I guarantee you’re going to come away with insights you can immediately put into practice.